david-martin/proposals/metrics/default-mobile-app-metrics.md

 ![service diagram](./default-mobile-metrics-system-landscape.png)

+## Where it lives

+Initially, we will extend the backend metrics APB and have the new components there.

+## Components

 ### Mobile App Client

 Platform-specific SDK for targeting the metrics service will be available as IOS, Android and Cordova Plugins, React Native plugins.